-1. Timely Appeals.

-- a.
-Any party to a Petition may appeal the decision by requesting an appeal on a form provided by the Rental Housing Committee or its designee.
-The appealing party must state each claim that the party is appealing and the legal basis for such claim on the appeal request form. - b.
-If no party requests an appeal within ten (10) fifteen (15) calendar days after the mailing date of the decision, the decision will be considered a final decision. - c.
-Any Hearing Officer decision that is appealed before a decision is final shall be subject to an appeal hearing before the Rental Housing Committee.
+- 1. Timely Appeals. - a.
+Any Party to a Petition may appeal the Decision by requesting an Appeal on a form provided by the Rental Housing Committee.
+The appealing party must state each claim that he or she is appealing, and the legal basis for such claim, on the Appeal request form. - b.
+If no party requests an Appeal within ten (10) calendar days after the mailing date of the Decision, the Decision will be considered a final Decision. - c.
+Any Hearing Officer Decision that is appealed before a Decision is final shall be subject to an Appeal Hearing before the Rental Housing Committee.
+The Rental Housing Committee may accept late appeals in its sole discretion, but only upon finding that the untimely appeal request is supported by good cause and postponement serves the interest of justice. - 2.
+Appeal Hearing Scheduling and Notice. - a.
+Upon receipt of a complete Appeal form that states one or more claims, an Appeal Hearing shall be scheduled.
+To the extent practicable, the Appeal Hearing shall be scheduled no more than thirty (30) days after the determination that an Appeal form is complete.
+Appeal Hearings shall be scheduled at regularly occurring meetings of the Rental Housing Committee.

-2. Untimely Appeals.